SwetSagar/SwetSagar/README.md

 I've been learning to code since the past few months with aim to start my career in it.

-* 🌍  I'm based in Bangalore
+* 🌍  I'm based out of Bangalore.
 * ✉️  You can contact me at [swet.sagar93@gmail.com](mailto:swet.sagar93@gmail.com)
-* 🧠  I'm learning Backend development
+* 🧠  I'm learning Python.
-* 🤝  I'm open to collaborating on Projects
+* 🤝  I'm open to collaborating on Projects.

 <a href="https://www.github.com/SwetSagar" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/SwetSagar?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>